sdsc/user-docs/gordon/gordon_python.md

 Gordon User Guide: Python
 -------------------------

-Gordon has already a `python` environment setup which can be activated by loading the `python` module:
+Gordon has already a `python` environment setup which can be activated by loading the `python` and `scipy` modules:

-    module load python # add this to .bashrc to load it at every login
+    module load python scipy # add this to .bashrc to load it at every login

 ## Install virtualenv